cbtn-data-science-ml/programming-for-data-science/README.md

 # programming-for-data-science

-This repo contains resources for the Programming for Data Science course from CBT Nuggets.
+This repository contains resources for the `Programming for Data Science` course from CBT Nuggets.